Sibitenda/school_project/README.md

 * Implement full CRUD functionality
 * Use Django Admin for quick data management
 * Organize templates and static files in a real project

----

-This project is open-source and free to use for educational purposes.

----

-👉 Do you want me to also generate a **requirements.txt** file for this project so it matches what you actually installed (Django + optional packages)?